LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 If local subjected to a clobber instruction is subsequently accessed through a which was created by prior to this pseudo-instruction, the behaviour is undefined.

- (Note - The last paragraph is to allow implementations to assume that values accessed through restrict pointers are not clobbered at any point)
+ (Note - The last point is to allow implementations to assume that values accessed through restrict pointers are not clobbered at any point)

 ```